How Amazon Q Business connector crawls Confluence (Cloud) ACLs - Amazon Q Business

 How Amazon Q Business connector crawls Confluence (Cloud) ACLs

-Connectors support crawl ACL and identity information where applicable based on the data source.
+Connectors support crawling ACL and identity information where applicable based on the data source.
 If you index documents without ACLs, all documents are considered public.
 Indexing documents with ACLs ensures data security.

-When you connect an Confluence (Cloud) data source to Amazon Q Business, Amazon Q crawls ACL information attached to a document (user and group information) from your Confluence (Cloud) instance.
-If you choose to activate ACL crawling, the information can be used to filter chat responses to your end user's document access level.
+When you connect a Confluence (Cloud) data source to Amazon Q Business, Amazon Q Business crawls ACL information attached to a document (user and group information) from your Confluence (Cloud) instance.
+If you choose to activate ACL crawling, the information can be used to filter chat responses based your end users' document access level.

 You configure user and group access to spaces using the space permissions page.
 For pages and blogs, you use the restrictions page.
 For more information about space permissions, see Space Permissions Overview on the Confluence Support website.
 For more information about page and blog restrictions, see Page Restrictions on the Confluence Support website.